lrxk/lrxk/README.md

 - 👋 Hi, I’m @lrxk
-- 👀 I’m interested in computers, harware and history
+- 👀 I’m interested in computers, hardware and history
 - 🌱 I’m currently learning to use Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : kevin.leroux@etu.univ-lehavre.fr